Employment and employee benefits in Hong Kong: overview

-Severance payments must technically be made within two months after an employee claims such payment, although most employers pay the severance payment at the same time as other termination payments.
+Severance payments must technically be made within two months after an employee claims such a payment, although most employers pay the severance payment at the same time as other termination payments.

-Annual payments or bonuses (if any) that are to be calculated by reference to the profits of the employer must be paid within seven days from the day on which such profits are ascertained.
+Annual payments or bonuses (if any) that are to be calculated by reference to the profits of the employer must be paid within seven days from the day on which these profits are ascertained.

 If the employer is aware that, following the dismissal, the employee will be leaving Hong Kong permanently or for a period of one month or more, the employer must withhold any payments due to the employee for a period of one month, or until clearance from the Inland Revenue Department is obtained (whichever occurs first).

 Procedural requirements for dismissal

 Other than the requirement to give the relevant period of notice (or payment in lieu), legislation in Hong Kong does not prescribe any particular procedures that must be observed to dismiss an employee lawfully.
 However, several recent court decisions have highlighted the importance of ensuring that employees are afforded procedural fairness in the processes leading up to a dismissal for misconduct or on grounds of unsatisfactory performance.

 While there is no requirement for the notice of termination to be in writing (and the EO expressly permits oral notice), most employers do give notice in writing and employment contracts often require written notice.
 Where an employee is entitled to a severance payment or long service payment, the employer must provide a written statement indicating how the payment has been calculated.